BCDevOps/openshift-wiki/docs/OCP/OCP4ServiceOverview.md

 * OpenShift Container Platform Hosting
    * **Silver tier** of the Private Cloud Platform offers application and data hosting for cloud-native apps in the Kamloops Data Centre and is suitable for most government services (up to and including Protected B data classification)
+   * **Gold Tier** offers an option to configure applications to take advantage of a new disaster recovery environment in Calgary Data Center (geographic failover) and comes with longer testing windows for Platform software and hardware updates
    * Shared automation, security, monitoring and communications tools installed onto the Platform

 ## Support